 In the course of her investigations, Natalie has read a lot about water safety and understands the realities of what can happen.
 However, she feels that there are still some crucial water safety tips that other parents need to know.

-Natalie’s recent post on Facebook has gone viral:
+Natalie’s post on Facebook went viral:

 10 Water Safety Tips: From a Mom Who Investigates Drownings

 I investigate drownings.
 I understand the realities of what…

 “I investigate drownings.
 I understand the realities of what can happen, often so quickly and quietly.
 I read a lot about water safety and tips telling parents paying attention to their children and not being distracted, which is so important.
 We see so many news articles about drowning during this time of year, but a lot of the advice isn’t practical and just highlights the problems, so I decided to write my own list of tips to help.
 Here is a list of 10 random things I do to keep my own kids safe in the water.”

 This actually started with a swim lesson procedure of making sure they always asked permission before entering the water.
 I have expanded it by having a little meeting about expectations.

 My kids now know to wait (sometimes impatiently continually asking me “Mom, what do we need to know…can we go yet?!?!?”) until I give my briefing.

 I outline where they can swim, jump in, how they can jump in, and anything else safety related.
 A great time to do this is while applying sunscreen.
 They also know the consequences if they don’t follow the safety rules.